hardikp/hardikp.github.io/_posts/2017-07-24-SELU-vs-RELU.md

 ### Model Architecture

 I am using a simple Bag of words model written in keras.
-The following captures the major components.
+The following python snippet describes the major components.
 This code is taken from Stephen Merity's repo [here](https://github.com/Smerity/keras_snli).

 ```python
 # Embedding layer